pushkar8723/electoral-bonds/README.md

 The intent of this is to make the data more accessible for analysis using MS Excel or similar tools.

+Supreme court registry data is unfortunately not in a format that can be ported to CSV.
+It doesn't follow any fixed format and is also a scan of declarations by political parties.

 ---

 ### Data & Output